 The other aspect you should always be thinking about is what your competitors are doing.
 A quick look at their organic traffic with inexpensive tools like Ubersuggest, along with scanning the latest articles in their blog can tell you a lot about the strategy they have and the resources they’ve committed to SEO.

-Here are a couple of examples of content targeting different stages of the user’s journey.
+Here are two examples of content targeting different stages of the user’s journey.

 - The management tools Asana and Jira have published content for users comparing the two platforms, ranking for queries like “asana vs jira”.
 Such bottom-of-the-funnel content is targeting users who already know they need a project management platform and are trying to figure out which one is the best for them.
 You can check the approach of the two companies here and here.